eformsignen/eformsignen.github.io/help/chapter6.rst

 About Templates
 ------------------

-Web form designer Templates Templates are **electronic documents** used for the eformsign service.
+Templates are **electronic documents** used for the eformsign service.
 They are e-documents converted from existing paper forms such as applications, contracts, and agreements.
 You can create and upload templates in the eformsign service with its Web form designer or Form builder.
 For more information about Form builder, refer to `Creating templates using Form Builder <chapter7.html#template_fb>`__.

 Template Overview
 ~~~~~~~~~~~~~~~~~~~